2018 VRA Foundation Professional Development Grant: Call for Applications

-- Applicants should have a professional interest in visual resources and cultural heritage information management.
-They may include retirees, the currently unemployed, students, and working professionals seeking educational and training opportunities in support of broad access to cultural information.
+- Applicants should have a professional interest in visual resources and cultural heritage information management, and may include retirees, the currently unemployed, or students seeking educational and training opportunities in support of broad access to cultural information.

 - Membership in the Visual Resources Association is not required.

 - Statements of financial need will be strongly considered.

 - Transportation costs to and from the event venue

 - Required course materials (e.g., work books, DVDs)

 - Meals – including meals in transit to and from the educational event

 - Research expenses